Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Momentum dependent flow correlation : Factorization-breaking coefficients

 where $\langle \dots \rangle$ denotes the event-average.
 For the momentum-dependent flow the above equation takes the form

 One way to probe flow fluctuations is to study the correlations between flow harmonics in different kinematic (transverse momentum or pseudorapidity) bins \cite{Bozek:2010vz,Gardim:2012im}.
 Event by event fluctuations of the flow harmonics cause a significant decorrelation (deviation from 1 of the correlation coefficient) between the flow vectors in two different momentum bins.
-Thus it is worth to study such correlations coefficients to study the effect of flow fluctuations as well as the fluctuation in the initial state.
-To construct such a correlation coefficient, two flow vectors are taken from two momentum bins $p_1$ and $p_2$ and then the correlation between them is defined as
+To construct such a correlation coefficient, two flow vectors are taken from two momentum bins $p_1$ and $p_2$ and the correlation coefficient between them is defined as

-Such correlation coefficient is called the \textit{factorization-breaking coefficient} and it is a two-particle correlator.
-The coefficients $r_n(p_1,p_2)$ have been measured in experiments \cite{CMS:2013bza,Zhou:2014bba,CMS:2015xmx} and studied in models \cite{Gardim:2012im,Kozlov:2014fqa,Gardim:2017ruc,Bozek:2018nne,Barbosa:2021ccw}, where significant decorrelation has been observed between the two flow vectors at different momenta.
-However, the flow vector decorrelation is a combined effect of the flow magnitude and flow angle decorrelation \cite{Jia:2014ysa,Heinz:2013bua}.
+Such a correlation coefficient is called the \textit{factorization-breaking coefficient} and it is a two-particle correlator.
+The coefficients $r_n(p_1,p_2)$ have been measured in experiments \cite{CMS:2013bza,Zhou:2014bba,CMS:2015xmx} and studied in models \cite{Gardim:2012im,Kozlov:2014fqa,Gardim:2017ruc,Bozek:2018nne,Barbosa:2021ccw}, where significant decorrelation has been observed between the two flow vectors at two different momenta.
+However, the flow vector decorrelation is a combined effect of the flow magnitude and the flow angle decorrelation \cite{Jia:2014ysa,Heinz:2013bua}.
 Both have been found to contribute almost equally to the total flow vector decorrelation \cite{ATLAS:2017rij}.
 Similar factorization coefficients as in Eq. (\ref{veccorr}) could be constructed between the flow magnitudes in two momentum bins and flow angle decorrelation could be calculated from the ratio of the flow vector and flow magnitude factorization coefficients.